 USC Price’s accelerated Executive Master of Urban Planning online program merges urban planning and real estate development, building on decades of USC Price leadership and expertise in both fields.
 This degree uniquely focuses on the needs of working professionals.
 Our students come to the Executive Master of Urban Planning online degree from fields as diverse as affordable housing development, architectural and engineering consulting, elected office and planning commissions, design professions, environmental sustainability, transportation, and technology and media jobs.

 Not currently in the planning field?
 That isn’t a barrier.
 The program is tailored so that any professional from outside the planning field can emerge with expertise that matches their peers in this space.
 Students will be equipped with hands-on skills that can be used on the job, including the ability to:

-- innovate at the nexus of local public finance, private sector development and urban policy
+- Innovate at the nexus of local public finance, private sector investment activity and public policy

 Students come to the Executive Master of Urban Planning degree from positions that include:

 Mayor of Los Gatos, California

 Waterman Steele Real Estate Advisors

 Federal Home Loan Bank of Chicago